ViktorZhurbin/ecstatic-ardinghelli-d07724/README.md

 ## Prepare

 Make a copy of `.env.example`, name it `.env`, and add values for the listed environment variables.
+(API seemed to work even without token, at least locally, but it might not be always true).

 ## Available Scripts